State of health

 State of health (SoH) is a figure of merit of the condition of a battery (or a cell, or a battery pack), compared to its ideal conditions.
-The units of SoH are percent points (100% = the battery's conditions match the battery's specifications).
+The unit of SoH is percent (100% = the battery's conditions match the battery's specifications).
+For example, when the capacity of a new battery is same as the nominal capacity as per the battery specification, it is said to be in optimal health (SoH = 100%).
+As the battery is further utilized in a device, its health as in its capacity and other useful parameters deteriorate till it reaches the end of life (SoH = ~70-80%).
+Consequently, such batteries are replaced from regular usage pertaining to their unstable and unreliable performance.

 Typically, a battery's SoH will be 100% at the time of manufacture and will decrease over time and use.
 However, a battery's performance at the time of manufacture may not meet its specifications, in which case its initial SoH will be less than 100%.
-The biggest factors that contribute to battery degradation are driver patterns, driver aggression, climate, cabin thermal dynamics, and infrastructure, with driver patterns and climate being the biggest.
+In the domain of electric vehicles, the biggest factors that contribute to battery degradation are driver patterns, driver aggression, climate, cabin thermal dynamics, and infrastructure, with driver patterns and climate being the biggest.